-Rumours Wine Bar in East Nashville has a huge back yard that so homey.
+Rumours Wine Bar in East Nashville has a huge back yard that’s so homey.
 It’s a really special place to drink some fine wine and talk the night away.
-Oh yeah, and they’ve got a fire pit for when the night turns chilly.
+Oh yeah, and they have a fire pit for when the night turns chilly.

 Rebar in Midtown is a fun place to campout for several hours.
 If you go early, you can grab a big table and sit around to catch up with friends.
 They also have cornhole.